input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 ### Wallet events

-Aside from these HTTP endpoints there is one unidirectional websocket channel opened from server to client.
+Aside from these HTTP endpoints there is one unidirectional websocket channel opened from server to client. `notify` endpoint is using for it.

 This channel serves as notification system so that Daedalus UI can be informed about events.
 Currently supported events are:

-* `LocalDifficultyChanged` - local blockchain height
+* `LocalDifficultyChanged` - local blockchain height,
-* `NetworkDifficultyChanged` - global blockchain height
+* `NetworkDifficultyChanged` - global blockchain height,
-* `UpdateAvailable` - new system update available
+* `UpdateAvailable` - new system update available,
-* `ConnectedPeersChanged` - number of peers connected to the node changed
+* `ConnectedPeersChanged` - number of peers connected to the node changed,
-* `ConnectionOpened` - websocket connection opened
+* `ConnectionOpened` - websocket connection opened,
-* `ConnectionClosed` - websocket connection closed
+* `ConnectionClosed` - websocket connection closed.

 As this channel is unidirectional, any message sent to the channel from the client will be ignored.